bonzayio/discord-coins/README.md

 # Features
 - [x] Give coins for posting success images
 - [x] Give coins for posting tweets
+    - Bot checks if the tweet isn't more than a week old, if it's not a retweet and if it has your account mentioned
+- [x] Commands for checking/updating coins
+    - `.coins` returns how many coins you have
+    - `.updatecoins @user + 10` *(Admin only)* adds balance to a user mentioned
+    - `.updatecoins @user - 10` *(Admin only)* substracts balance from a user mentioned

 # Setting up